Graduation ceremonies during COVID-19

 What to wear

 If you are attending the ceremony to receive your award, you must wear the correct Academic Dress (Regalia) for the award you are receiving, regardless of any other awards you may already have.
-Anyone not wearing the correct academic dress will not be permitted to participate in the ceremony.
-What you wear under your regalia is up to you, but as this is a formal occasion we encourage you to choose suitably smart attire.
+Anyone not wearing the correct academic dress will not be permitted to receive their award ‘on stage’.

 Punctuality